Visiting Banff in May? Here’s All You Need to Know

 What’s the Weather Like in Banff in May

-So is there snow in Banff in May?
+So is there snow in the Canadian Rockies in May?
 Absolutely, but it’s mostly melted at a lower elevation.
 Banff Sunshine and Lake Louise Ski Resort are still open until the second week of May, among the longest-running ski seasons in North America.
 You might get the very odd powder day too, but in general, expect spring riding conditions (soft slushy snow and not many layers).

-The glacier lakes will likely not be thawed yet, so if you’re coming to Banff expecting to see the amazing blue lakes, you should wait another month.
-It’s not exactly the best time to visit Lake Louise.
+The glacier lakes will likely not be thawed yet, so if you’re coming to Banff expecting to see Moraine Lake, Lake Louise, and all the amazing blue lakes, you should wait another month.
+It’s not exactly the best time to visit Lake Louise yet.
 The access road to the iconic Lake Moraine is not open yet, so you’ll have to return in June to see her in all her glory.

 As mentioned, rainfall in May increases to about 50mm – still not that much.
 At high elevations, this means snow-capped mountains.
 At lower elevations, you’ll be reaching for a rain jacket.